 On May 18, 2022, the Company entered into a Forbearance Agreement with the investor, pursuant to which the investor agreed to forebear exercising any rights or remedies that it may have under the November Notes that arise as a result of the default until the earlier of (i) the date immediately prior to the date of occurrence of a Bankruptcy Event of Default (as defined in the Notes), (ii) the date of occurrence of any other event of default under Section 4(a) of the Notes, (iii) the time of any breach by the Company pursuant to the Forbearance Agreement, and (v) June 1, 2022 (such period, the "Forbearance Period").
-In accordance with the Forbearance Agreement, the Company agreed to pay the investor the aggregate outstanding principal on the November Note at the Redemption Premium, including all accrued and unpaid interest, upon expiration of the Forbearance Period, the investor had converted the outstanding balance (including the redemption premium and accrued interest) due under the Notes issued in November, amounting to \$151,772, into an aggregate of 3,751,971 shares of Company common stock at a conversion price of \$0.04 per share.
+In accordance with the Forbearance Agreement, the Company agreed to pay the investor the aggregate outstanding principal on the November Note at the Redemption Premium, including all accrued and unpaid interest, upon expiration of the Forbearance Period, the investor had converted the outstanding balance (including the Redemption Premium and accrued interest) due under the November, amounting to \$151,772, into an aggregate of 3,751,971 shares of Company common stock at a conversion price of \$0.04 per share.
 As a result, the Notes issued in November terminated.

-During the three and six months ended June 30, 2022, the volume weighted average price ("VWAP") of the Company's common stock was below \$10 for more than 5 days, which constitutes a price default in accordance with the Notes.
-As a result, from the date of such default and for so long as such default remains uncured, the Notes that remain outstanding will accrue interest at a rate of 15% per annum.
+During the three and nine months ended September 30, 2022, the volume weighted average price ("VWAP") of the Company's common stock was below \$.10 for more than 5 days, which constituted a price default in accordance with the Notes.
+As a result, from the date of such default and for so long as such default remained uncured, the Notes that remained outstanding accrued interest at a rate of 15% per annum.
 Following such default, the holder also added a 15% per annum default premium to the outstanding balance in accordance with the Notes.
-In addition, the holder now has the right to require the Company to redeem all or any portion of the Notes (including all accrued and unpaid interest and late charges thereon), in cash, at a price not less than the face value of the Notes and a 10% redemption premium, as determined in accordance with the terms of the Notes.
-The Company is in communications with the holder of the Notes regarding the default, and anticipates to come to a mutually agreeable resolution related thereto, although no assurances can be given.
-The Company recorded accrued interest of \$29,000 as of June 30, 2022.
-There wasno accrued interest as of December 31, 2021.

-During the three and six months ended June 30, 2022, holders of certain Notes converted amounts payable under such Notes into an aggregate of 7,172,244 and 13,976,525 shares of Company common stock at a weighted average conversion price of \$0.05 and \$0.07 per share, resulting in a reduction of the Note balance of \$0.4 million and \$1.0 million, respectively.
-In addition, the Company recognized additional interest expense associated with the conversion \$0.6 million during the six months ended June 30, 2022.
-Additional interest expense for the three months ended June 30, 2022 were immaterial.
-Subsequent to June 30, 2022, holders of certain of the Notes converted amounts payable under such Notes into an additional 7,308,876 shares of Company common stock at a weighted average conversion price of \$0.03 per share, resulting in a further reduction of the Note balance of \$0.2 million, and the recognition of additional interest expense was immaterial.
+During the three and nine months ended September 30, 2022, holders of certain Notes converted amounts payable under such Notes into an aggregate of 0,149,785 and 24,126,311 shares of Company common stock at a weighted average conversion price of 0.03 and 0.05 per share, resulting in a reduction of the Note balance of 0.3 million and 1.3 million, respectively.
+In addition, the Company recognized additional interest expense associated with the conversion of 0.6 million during the nine months ended September 30, 2022.
+Additional interest expense for the three months ended September 30, 2022 were immaterial.